gmag11/Paperless_ngx_uploader/README.md

 ## Usage

-1. In another app, choose “Share”.
+1. In another app, choose "Share".
-2. Select “Paperless‑NGX Uploader”.
+2. Select one or more files to share.
+3. Select "Paperless‑NGX Uploader".
-3. The app uses your configuration and default tags to upload the document.
+4. The app uses your configuration and default tags to upload all selected documents.
-4. Check the upload status:
+5. Check the upload status:
    - Success: the app returns to background.
    - Error: a Snackbar message explains the issue.

 ## Permissions

-- Access to the shared file via the Android Share Intent.
+- Access to the shared files via the Android Share Intent.
 - Network access to communicate with the Paperless‑NGX server.

 No unrelated device resources are accessed.